Findings may lead to ‘plant probiotic’ and new antibiotics.

 “We hope to show the bacterium can be used as a ‘plant probiotic’ because phazolicin will prevent other, potentially harmful bacteria from growing in the root system of agriculturally important plants,” said senior author Konstantin Severinov, a principal investigator at the Waksman Institute of Microbiology and a professor of molecular biology and biochemistry in the School of Arts and Sciences at Rutgers University-New Brunswick.
 “Antibiotic resistance is a huge problem in both medicine and agriculture, and continuing searches for new antibiotics are very important as they may provide leads for future anti-bacterial agents.”

 Using computer and bioinformatic analysis, the scientists predicted the existence of phazolicin and then confirmed its existence in the lab.
-They revealed the atomic structure of the antibiotic and showed it is bound to and targets the ribosome, a protein production factory in bacterial cells.
-The scientists found they can modify and control sensitivity, or susceptibility, to the antibiotic by introducing mutations in ribosomes.
+They revealed the atomic structure of the antibiotic and showed it is bound to and targets the ribosome, a protein manufacturing factory in bacterial cells.
+The scientists discovered that by introducing mutations in ribosomes, they can modify and control sensitivity, or susceptibility, to the antibiotic.

 Reference: “Structure of ribosome-bound azole-modified peptide phazolicin rationalizes its species-specific mode of bacterial translation inhibition” by Dmitrii Y. Travin, Zoe L. Watson, Mikhail Metelev, Fred R. Ward, Ilya A. Osterman, Irina M. Khven, Nelli F. Khabibullina, Marina Serebryakova, Peter Mergaert, Yury S. Polikanov, Jamie H. D. Cate and Konstantin Severinov, 8 October 2019, Nature Communications.